M3Tekesin/DSA210-Project/README.md

 Null Hypothesis (H₀): Weather conditions have no significant effect on the frequency of UFO sightings.
 Alternative Hypothesis (H₁): UFO sightings occur more frequently under specific weather conditions than would be expected by chance.

+## Additional
+I also want to explore the potential influence of the movie industry on UFO sightings—or vice versa.
+If my initial findings are inconclusive, I plan to incorporate the impact of the film industry into my analysis to gain a broader perspective.